Neil Chapman is Category Director (SES) & Sourcing Director at Foodbuy UK & Ireland.

 - Or, choose a speciality like procurement

 I think there is always going to be a crossover of key skills between different jobs and industries.
-I really enjoy the supplier relationship management element, the opportunity to add value and push the boundaries of what’s possible – all of which also featured heavily in my retail and operations roles.
+I really enjoy the supplier relationship management element, and the opportunity to add value and push the boundaries of what’s possible – all of which also featured heavily in my retail and operations roles.

 Most people assume procurement folk are “numbers guys”, but I’m a creative person at heart.
 It’s creativity that really helps me to solve challenges and create new opportunities.